-As at 31 December 2021, the Poste Italiane Group encompassed 24 subsidiaries (two of which are foreign) and 5 associated companies (one of which is foreign).
+As at December 31, 2022, the Poste Italiane Group encompassed 39 subsidiaries (of which 3 is foreign), and 6 associates (of which 1 is foreign), between direct and indirect equity investments.

-4. BancoPosta Ring-Fenced Capital
+4. BancoPosta Ring-fenced Capital

-With the resolution of the Extraordinary Shareholders' Meeting of 14 April 2011, the Company established, effective from 2 May 2011 - in implementation of Art.
-2.17-octies of Italian Decree Law 225 of 29 December 2010, converted by Italian Law 10 of 26 February 2011 - the BancoPosta Ring-Fenced Capital for the performance of the activities of BancoPosta, as regulated by Italian Presidential Decree no. 144 of 14 March 2001, as amended; subsequently, by resolution of the Extraordinary Shareholders' Meeting of 29 May 2018, the BancoPosta Ring-Fenced Capital was amended, effective from 1 October 2018, following the lifting of the restriction on the allocation to the Ring-Fenced Capital of the business unit concerning card payments and payment services (hereinafter the "EMI Business Unit"), as well as the set of legal relationships concerning back-office and anti-money laundering activities.
-Consequently, the Shareholders' Meeting approved the new BancoPosta Ring-Fenced Capital Regulation according to the authorisation issued on 24 April 2018 no. 0506841/18 by the Bank of Italy.
+Pursuant to the Extraordinary Shareholders' Meeting Resolution of April 14, 2011, the Company established, effective May 2, 2011 - pursuant to art.
+2, section 17-octies, of Law Decree no. 225 of December 29, 2010, converted into Law no. 10 (February 26, 2011) - the BancoPosta Fund, to provide BancoPosta services, as permitted under D.P.R. no. 144 of March 14, 2001, as subsequently amended; thereafter, with its Extraordinary Shareholders' Meeting Resolution of May 29, 2018, the BancoPosta RFC was amended, effective October 1, 2018, following the release of the earmarking of the business unit (relating to electronic money and payment services (hereinafter also "EMI Business Unit"), as well as the set of contracts and other arrangements relating to back-office and anti-money-laundering support) for the BancoPosta RFC.
+Consequently, the Shareholders' Meeting approved the new BancoPosta Ring-fenced Capital Regulation according to the authorization issued on April 24, 2018 no. 0506841/18 by the Bank of Italy.
 The EMI Business Unit was transferred from Poste Italiane to the subsidiary PostePay SpA, which in turn established the EMI Business Unit in a separate ring-fenced entity through which it can operate as an electronic money institution (hereinafter the "EMI Ring-Fenced Capital").
-Contractual rights and authorisations relating to back-office and anti-money laundering activities have, instead, been kept within Poste Italiane but outside the ring-fence.
-Finally, with the resolution of the Extraordinary Shareholders' Meeting of 28 May 2021, the BancoPosta Ring-fenced Capital was further amended, with effect from 1 October 2021, following the lifting of the restriction on the allocation to the BancoPosta Ring-Fenced Capital of the business unit concerning debit cards associated with BancoPosta current accounts; this business unit was transferred from Poste Italiane to the subsidiary PostePay SpA, which merged it into the EMI Ring-Fenced Capital business unit.
+Contractual rights and authorizations relating to back-office and anti-money laundering activities have, instead, been kept within Poste Italiane but outside the ring-fence.
+Finally, with the resolution of the Extraordinary Shareholders' Meeting of May 28, 2021, the BancoPosta Ring-fenced Capital was further amended, with effect from October 1, 2021, following the lifting of the restriction on the allocation to the BancoPosta Ring-Fenced Capital of the business unit concerning debit cards associated with BancoPosta current accounts; this business unit was transferred from Poste Italiane to the subsidiary PostePay SpA, which merged it into the EMI Ring-Fenced Capital business unit.